cedvillalbaag/workingsmarternotharder_summary/README.md

 ## 14.- Keep perfection at bay
 - Sometimes, you can move forward on projects without having everything in order, especially on non-critical projects or work.
-- Make a chcklist of minimun requirements.
+- Make a checklist of minimun requirements.

-## 15.- Crea habitos saludables por accidente
+## 15.- Create healthy habits by accident.
 - Put water.
 - Eat fruit.
 - Usar standing desk.